 Treadwear indicators are one way to tell when it is time for new tires.
-Treadwear indicators appear when the tires have only 1.6 mm (1/16 in) or less of tread remaining.
-See Tire Inspection ⇔ 340 and Tire Rotation ⇔ 340.
+They alert you when tire tread depth has reached the legal treadwear limit of 1.6 mm (1/16 in).
+See Tire Inspection \Rightarrow 328 and Tire Rotation \Rightarrow 328.
+A certified tire technician can help determine if your tires should be replaced.